crazyyy/wp-framework/wp-content/plugins/wordfence/readme.txt

 9. Logging in is easy with Wordfence 2FA.

 == Changelog ==

+= 7.11.7 - July 29, 2024 =
+* Improvement: Optimized scan performance by reducing database queries by approximately 38% along with CPU usage
+* Fix: Added translation support for "Page not found" string when viewing recent traffic

 = 7.11.6 - June 6, 2024 =
 * Improvement: Revised the strong password requirements notice to be more readable